SaitoTech/saito-lite/README.md

 # Welcome to Saito

 Saito is a **Tier 1 Blockchain Protocol** that provides **high throughput**.
-The network accomplishes with a consensus mehanism that pays the ISPs in the network instead of miners and stakers.
+The network accomplishes this with a consensus mechanism that pays the ISPs in the network instead of miners and stakers.
 The technical solution unleashes a distributed, global PKI layer.

 If you need to get in touch with us, please reach out anytime.